-Make an active choice on what alternative for group decision-making the Board shall use
+Make an active choice on what alternative for group decision-making the Board shall use recommendation is therefore that you reconsider what alternative you want to use and make an active choice.

 The choice of forecast type and ownership (recommendation above) is essentially a question of how the Board shall do its monetary policy analysis and make its decisions.
 I recommend that you make an active choice here.
 Three alternatives to choose from are described in Section 3.2.